 Of course, Amazon is a great way to do all your shopping online, maybe in pajamas under a cozy homemade fleece and fur blanket….

 But my other favorite stop for gifts is TJ Maxx, Marshall’s or Home Goods.
 It’s a great way to get fun plates, hand towels, specialty foods, etc for low prices.

 I get most of my baskets from Michael’s, they have a pretty large selection and you can always find a coupon to get 50% off.

 Pancake Breakfast Gift Ideas:

-This is all a guide line, you’re only limited by the size of your basket and the dietary needs of your gift receiver.
+This is all a guideline, you’re only limited by the size of your basket and the dietary needs of your gift receiver.

 If you haven’t been shopping for pancake mix lately you’re in for a surprise.
 There are roughly 9 million options out there.

-When I make pancakes I usually have a crew of tiny helpers and we run down the line with everyone getting to dump on ingredient in at a time but having a mix in the cabinet is way easier.
+When I make pancakes I usually have a crew of tiny helpers and we run down the line with everyone getting to dump one ingredient in at a time but having a mix in the cabinet is way easier.

 Real Maple Syrup is incredible beyond words.
 I prefer local syrup, as dark as possible.
 Grade B has a darker color and a richer flavor that screams out for fluffy mountains of pancakes.
 It’s also pretty good in hot toddies.